danprince/danthedev.com/posts/2023-01-14-zig-iterators.md

 }
 ```

+There's a subtle problem with this function.
+If we call it after the iterator has started then it will return an incorrect value.
+If that's a problem, then keep a reference to the original string in the struct and use that instead.

-As a finishing touch we can add a safety check to prevent an infinite loop if the caller tries to wrap the string to a line width of `0`.
-Technically we don't need to account for negative line widths because `width` is an unsigned integer.
+As a finishing touch we can add a safety check to `wrap`.
+If a caller tries to wrap text to a width of `0` then the iterator won't ever finish.
+We don't need to worry about negative values because `width` is already an unsigned integer.

 ```diff-zig
   pub fn wrap(text: []const u8, width: usize) TextWrapIterator {